-The Democracy Pavilion for Europe: 3 day conference
+The Democracy Pavilion for Europe: Three-day conference in Ljubljana

 Ljubljana, March 9-11, 2022